MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-authentication-basics.md

 1. Create an authentication connection and add it to the channel registration settings.
 1. Add the connection name to the bot's configuration files.
 This allows the bot to be authorized to access user's protected resources.

+For a complete example, see [Add authentication to a bot](bot-builder-authentication.md).

+## Code highlights

+Let's say you have implemented your bot and want to add authentication to it.
+You start by calling the `OAuthPrompt`.
+When to call the `OAuthPrompt` depends on when you want to authenticate the user.

+See the steps described in [Use an OAuth prompt to sign the user in and get a token](bot-builder-authentication.md#use-an-oauth-prompt-to-sign-the-user-in-and-get-a-token).

 ## Related topics

 The following articles provide in depth information and examples of the Bot Framework authentication.